Roxy Mitchell

-In 2019, Roxy's ex-husband Sean returns to Walford and picks Amy from school.
-He hopes to reunite with Roxy, unaware of her death.
-Jack takes Sean to Ronnie and Roxy's grave where he reveals this to Sean.
-Jack blames Roxy's drug use for Ronnie's death which leads to them fighting by their grave.
-Sean wears his and Roxy's wedding ring and he later speaks to Roxy's gravestone where he tells her that he will join her.
-Roxy's voice is later heard when Sean replays an old voicemail left by Roxy when they were married.

-Other appearances

-Roxy appears in episode 9 of the second series of the Internet spin-off EastEnders: E20, as the landlady of Stevie Dickinson (Amanda Fairbank-Hynes) who lives in the flat above Roxy's salon.
-Stevie is due to move out but asks Roxy if she can stay.
-Roxy says no as there have been complaints and she caused a blackout across the entire Square.
-However, Stevie has made a list of safety violations in the flat and threatens to go to the council, so Roxy agrees to let her stay.

 Creation

 Promotion

 Both Mitchell sisters were featured heavily in a BBC marketing campaign.
 Several promos aired on the BBC network in summer 2007.
 Using the slogan "The square, under new management", one promo depicted both sisters as party girls, dancing, serving tequila in The Queen Victoria public house (The Vic), shocking the older residents with their raunchy antics and squirting men with a soda syphon to the tune of "The Girls" by Calvin Harris.
-This was later recreated during Ronnie's 2017 wedding to Jack where Roxy and Ronnie danced to The Girls once again spraying guests with soda syphon's, This was also their final episode together as they later died showing that they came in together and left together.
+This scene was recreated for the sisters' final episode in 2017.

 Two other trailers featured Ronnie and Roxy (Samantha Womack and Rita Simons) speaking individually.
 To the instrumental sound of "Little Green Bag" by George Baker (famously used in the Quentin Tarantino film Reservoir Dogs), each sister discussed their sibling, giving snippets of information on their personality and the dynamics of their relationship.
 Discussing Ronnie, Roxy said "My big sister Ronnie, she'd do anything to stop me getting hurt, including getting hurt herself.
 Boy she means business.
 We mean business.
 We're the Mitchell sisters after all... and you don't wanna find that out the hard way."
 Discussing Roxy, Ronnie said "Roxy will always be my kid sister.
 Fights, broken hearts, over the years we've had them all.
 She can be quite a handful, and she's definitely gonna stir things up around here.
 But remember, wherever Roxy Mitchell is...
 I'm right behind."